Developmental Psychology and the College of Education

 Neurobiological Interdisciplinary Studies

-As part of the CLAS IDS program, Psychology previously coordinated an interdisciplinary program in Neurobiology.
-This IDS/Neuro program has been replaced by the Behavioral and Cognitive Neuroscience track in the Psychology major.
-This track includes nearly all of the same coursework previously required under the IDS/Neurobiology Major.
+As part of the CLAS IDS program, Psychology previously coordinated one of the possible interdisciplinary programs in Neurobiology.
+The IDS/Neuro programs focused on Behavioral or Cognitive Neuroscience have been replaced by the Behavioral and Cognitive Neuroscience track in the Psychology major.
+This track includes nearly all of the same coursework previously required under the IDS/Neurobiology Major that emphasized behavior and cognition.
 As with the IDS major, students in the BCN track are able to do a senior thesis; students are able to conduct research related to their interests in neuroscience with non-Psychology faculty but will need to have a Psychology faculty member on their committee.
 Students also have full access to the Psychology Department Advising office, to answer questions about our major and the BCN track.

 Joint Ph.D./J.D.
 Program